otsmr/AnotherTLS/README.md

 **use [rustls](https://crates.io/crates/rustls)** as it is the better choice and will be forever.

-**If you are interested in hacking TLS, you should in any case checkout the my [VulnTLS](https://github.com/otsmr/VulnTLS) project.**
+**If you are interested in hacking TLS, you should in checkout my [VulnTLS](https://github.com/otsmr/VulnTLS) project.**

 ## What makes AnotherTLS unique?